Krishitha646/internshiptask3/README.md

 # Internshiptask3

-# Insurance-Claim-Prediction
+# Insurance-Claim-Prediction Content
-In this Data set we are Predicting the Insurance Claim by each user, Machine Learning algorithms for Regression analysis are used and Data Visualization are also performed to support Analysis.
+insurence.csv is the dataset used.In this Data set we are Predicting the Insurance Claim by each user, Machine Learning algorithms like linear regression,decision forest and support vector machine are used for analysis and Data Visualization are also performed to support Analysis.

-# Content
+# Column
-This is "Sample Insurance Claim Prediction Dataset" which based on "[Medical Cost Personal Datasets][1]" to update sample value on top.
+age - age of the person
+sex - gender(male or female)
+bmi - body mass index of the person children - number of childrens smoker - yes or no region - southwest,southeast,northwest,etc charges - how much charged